 Here’s how to make a White Russian!
-This creamy cocktail made with vodka and Kahlua hits the spot anytime and in any season.
+This classic cocktail starring vodka and Kahlua hits the spot anytime and in any season.
 Here’s our White Russian recipe, ingredients, and the history of the drink.

 Here’s a drink that takes just 2 minutes to make and hits the spot in any season: the White Russian!
 This cocktail mixes vodka with coffee liqueur and cream in a decadently creamy, searingly sweet beverage.
 Perhaps you know it from the 1990’s movie The Big Lebowski, but this drink has been around since the 1950’s.
 It’s a total treat, and couldn’t be easier to make.
 Here’s what you need to know to make the best White Russian around.

-The White Russian is a vodka cocktail with cream and coffee liqueur.
-It’s a variation on the Black Russian: the same drink with no dairy.
+The White Russian is a cocktail made with vodka, heavy cream, and coffee liqueur.
+It’s a variation on the Black Russian: simply coffee liqueur and vodka.
 The Black Russian stems back to 1949, apparently created for the American ambassador to Luxembourg in a hotel bar in Brussels (here’s more about that).
 So, the drink is not Russian in origin: it was simply named for the vodka.
 Adding cream to make a White Russian began in 1955 in Oakland, California.
 It gives the drink a creamy mouthfeel and a richness that’s almost like latte (a spiked one, at that!).

 The White Russian exploded in popularity due to the 1998 cult-classic movie The Big Lebowski.
 This incidentally is where we learned about this drink!
 After seeing the main character, “the Dude” down drink after drink…you’ve got to try it for yourself.

-The White Russian is a three ingredient drink that’s incredibly easy to make.
+This White Russian recipe is a three ingredient drink that’s beyond easy to make.
 It’s one of those cocktails you can simply mix together in a glass: no cocktail shaker or mixing glass required!
 The White Russian ingredients are:

 - Coffee liqueur like Kahlua